LexMari/FrameworksAssignment1/README.md

 ### To run this project

-Firstly, ensure you are running ApiServer on https, then cd into the client/testvar-spa directory and run 'npm start' the client requires the API server to be running.
+Firstly, ensure you are running ApiServer on https, then cd into the `client/testvar-spa` directory and run `npm start` the client requires the API server to be running.

+**Please note** - (After testing this myself with a zip from the repos) after cd'ing into the `client/testvar-spa` directory and running `npm start` it caused an error of "react scripts is not recognized as a command" in the event that this happens, simply run `npm install` and then once this has finished, try again.

 **Important** - the application requires a dev certificate to use HTTPS, this is installed by using the following command `dotnet dev-certs https --check --trust` in the terminal, this certificate applies to the machine, not the project...